-Now is the perfect time to think about upgrading to more energy efficient appliances and equipment – the catch though, is that you will have need to have purchased, installed and used the asset(s) before 30 June 2020.
+Now is the perfect time to think about upgrading to more energy-efficient appliances and equipment – the catch though, is that you will have the need to have purchased, installed and used the asset(s) before 30 June 2020.
 Your business would not only get a nice tax break but also benefit from lower energy costs in your business in the long run.

 2) Upgrade to more Energy Efficient Appliances to reduce energy costs in your business

-Whitegoods and electrical appliances can consume quite a lot of electricity, particularly in an office/commercial building environment.
+White goods and electrical appliances can consume quite a lot of electricity, particularly in an office/commercial building environment.
 The federal government requires appliances to be given an energy rating from 1 to 6 stars.
-Appliances with a six (6) star energy rating is a lot more energy efficient and can help cut down energy bills in the long run.
-Visit www.energyrating.gov.au for information on how the energy rating labeling scheme works and to compare various models.
+Appliances with a six (6) star energy rating is a lot more energy-efficient and can help cut down energy bills in the long run.
+Visit www.energyrating.gov.au for information on how the energy rating labelling scheme works and to compare various models.
 With the first tip in mind, you can upgrade all appliances and equipment, benefit from reduced energy costs in your business and get a handy tax deduction as well.

 3) Upgrade to LED lighting and smart sensors

 This is one small step but when done across an entire commercial building the savings are massive.
-LED lighting is by far the most energy efficient and smart lighting solution for your business.
-The benefits rage from a reduction on carbon emissions, electricity cost savings and lowering operational temperatures and overall room temperature which in turn reduces the load on air-conditioning systems.
+LED lighting is by far the most energy-efficient and smart lighting solution for your business.
+The benefits range from a reduction in carbon emissions, electricity cost savings and lowering operational temperatures and overall room temperature which in turn reduces the load on air-conditioning systems.

 Did you know?
 LED lights not only consume up to 75% less energy, they can last 50 times longer than older lighting technologies.